Skip to main content

 GroupDefault RangeUse Case

 Each group autoscales independently.
-Batch and GPU workers default to zero replicas and scale up when jobs arrive — you only pay for compute when it’s active.
+Batch and GPU workers can default to zero replicas and scale up when jobs arrive — you only pay for compute when it’s active.

 Extractor scaling